matthewtranmer/CPP-sockets/README.md

 Sockets allows you to create multiple socket objects and communicate with them independently.

 ## DISCLAMER
-The current version of this library should be used with extreme caution as the writer has made it to learn more about how C++ and sockets work.
+The current version of this library should be used with caution as it isn't fully finished yet.
 It has only been tested using the AF_INET family, the TCP protocol and on Ubuntu.
 I would highly recommend you check through the code before implementing it in your program.
 Any help would be appreciated to improve this library.